andrebask/thesis/12 - chapter7.md

 ![Transformed vs non-transformed code, memory usage comparison \label{heap}](figures/mem-overhead.png)

 ## `call/cc` performance
 I tested the new `call/cc` implementation on five continuation-intensive benchmarks. `fibc` is a variation of `fib` with continuations.
 The `loop2` benchmark corresponds to a non-local-exit scenario in which a tight loop repeatedly throws to the same continuation.
 The `ctak` benchmark is a continuation-intensive variation of the call-intensive `tak` benchmark.
-The ctak benchmark captures a continuation on every procedure call and throws a continuation on every return.
+The `ctak` benchmark captures a continuation on every procedure call and throws a continuation on every return.
+In addition to `fibc` `loop2` and `ctak`, already used in [@Clinger1999], I used a benchmark based on coroutines, and an other implementing a generator.

 I compared the modified version of Kawa with other Scheme implementations with an interpreter or JIT compiler targeting either native machine code or an internal VM:

 * Petite Chez Scheme is a sibling version of Chez Scheme, a proprietary Scheme implementation.
 Petite is a threaded interpreter and can be used free of charge.